bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 Depending on the actual component type other properties may be applicable.

-In case of *actions*, despite `type`and `name`, is worth to mention that, except for the `for` and `to` properties
+In case of *triggers*, despite `type`and `name`, is worth to mention that, except for the `for` and `to` properties

 FIXME: To be continued...
 //// ** ... the rest of available properties depend on the type of its [context]()...

-TODO: Link 'for' and 'to' to propper type_action.md section...
+TODO: Link 'for' and 'to' to propper type_trigger.md section...